 What should you do if you find out that the property you're buying has an oil tank buried on it?

 When you're buying a property, it's important to be aware of any potential risks that could affect its value.
 One such risk is the presence of an underground oil tank (UST).
 While these tanks are no longer buried on properties built after the early 1980s, they can still be found on many older properties.
 If a UST is present, it's important to have it professionally inspected and removed before closing on the property.
 Failure to do so could result in costly environmental cleanup fees down the road.
 In addition, USTs can leak oil into the soil, which can contaminate groundwater and make the property less desirable.
 As a result, it's important to weigh the risks and benefits of buying a property with an underground oil tank before making a decision

 If you have an oil tank on your property or the property you are purchasing, you may be wondering how much it will cost to have it removed.
 As the buyer, the responsibility falls on the seller, so finding a buried tank is imperative before closing on the property or the responsibility becomes the new owners.
 The answer depends on a few factors, including the size and type of tank and the company you hire.
 On average, a straightforward removal of an oil tank (which includes excavation and disposal) can cost anywhere from $1500 to $2,500.
+A removal of a buried oil tank in a difficult location, under a sidewalk or driveway for example, will have a significant added expense.
+The integrity of an underground tank is the biggest concern, a leaking tank could cost 10's of thousands of dollars and into the hundreds of thousands for large environmental remediation's.
 When choosing a company to remove your oil tank, be sure to get quotes from multiple providers and ask about any hidden fees.
 With a little research, you can find a reputable company that will remove your oil tank without breaking the bank.